Voices of The Seven Thunders — Book 1 by Lloyd H. Carter

 What beta readers, authors, and editors have said about book one of The Voices Of The Seven Thunders.

-Norma Garcia Reader
+Norma Garcia Beta reader

 United States